rachaelfinch/rachaelfinch.GitHub.io/SQL_Bank_Project.md

     ```
     ![Question 10](/images/M4_Q10.jpg)

-    Here we are, with Viet Nam coming in 1st place for owing the most amount of money to the IDA for these projects.
+    Here we are, with Vietnam coming in 1st place for owing the most amount of money to the IDA for these projects.

 ### Major Findings